zihengluo/ont-plasmid-assembly-and-reads-mapping/README.md

 ```

 5, The directory containing all the outputs called 'yyyymmdd_plasmid_assembly_map_output' will show up in your current work directory.
 The output directory will contain two subdirectories called 'yyyymmdd_assembly_output' and 'yyyymmdd_readmap_output_minQ{num}' and also a log file.

+## Analysis of plasmid validation from ONT reads